French Parliament Backs Bill Against Hair Discrimination Affecting Black Women - UrduPoint

 French Parliament Backs Bill Against Hair Discrimination Affecting Black Women

-France's lower house of parliament on Thursday approved a bill forbidding workplace discrimination based on hair texture, which the draft law's backers say targets mostly black women wearing their hair naturally
+France's lower house of parliament on Thursday approved a bill forbidding workplace discrimination based on hair texture, which the draft law's backers say has hit mostly black women wearing their hair naturally

-Paris, (APP - UrduPoint / Pakistan Point News - 28th Mar, 2024) France's lower house of parliament on Thursday approved a bill forbidding workplace discrimination based on hair texture, which the draft law's backers say targets mostly black women wearing their hair naturally.
+Paris, (APP - UrduPoint / Pakistan Point News - 28th Mar, 2024) France's lower house of parliament on Thursday approved a bill forbidding workplace discrimination based on hair texture, which the draft law's backers say has hit mostly black women wearing their hair naturally.

 Olivier Serva, an independent National Assembly deputy for the French overseas territory of Guadeloupe and the bill's sponsor, said it would penalise any workplace discrimination based on "hair style, colour, length or texture".